brunorochax/udacity_dataengineer_project3/README.md

 $ python create_cluster.py
 ```

-While you cluster is created, you should follow the status on Redshift dashboard, in your AWS console.
+While your cluster is created, you should follow the status on Redshift dashboard, in your AWS console.
 Wait until the status change from "Modifying" to "Available".

 <p align="center">
   <img src="Images/cluster-progress.png">